-The CSR and Sustainability Committee comprises of four (4) members out of which two (2) are Independent Directors.
+The CSR Committee comprises of four (4) members of which two (2) are Independent Directors.
 The Committee is chaired by Mr Haribhakti (Independent Director).
-During the year under review, the other members of the Committee were Ms Nayar (Independent Director), Mr Hassig (Non-Executive Director till close of business hours of February 20, 2020), Mr Sharma (Non-Executive Director till close of business hours of July 20, 2020) and Mr Neeraj Akhoury (MD & CEO till close of business hours of February 20, 2020 and Non-Executive Director with effect from February 21, 2020).
-With effect from February 21, 2020, Mr Sridhar Balakrishnan, MD & CEO was inducted as one of the Member of the CSR and Sustainability Committee.
+During the year under review, the other members of the Committee were Ms Nayar (Independent Director), Mr Akhoury (Non-Executive Director) and Mr Balakrishnan (MD & CEO).
 The Committee met thrice (3) during the reporting period.
 Details of the role and functioning of the Committee are given in the Report on Corporate Governance, which forms part of the Annual Report.

-In compliance with Section 135 of the Act read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 as amended, the Company has set up CSR & Sustainability Committee and statutory disclosures with respect to the CSR & Sustainability Committee & an Annual Report on CSR Activities forms part of this Report as Annexure C.
+In compliance with Section 135 of the Act read with the Companies (Corporate Social Responsibility Policy) Rules, 2014 as amended, the Company has set up CSR Committee and statutory disclosures with respect to the CSR Committee and an Annual Report on CSR Activities forms part of this Report as Annexure C.

-The CSR Policy as recommended by the CSR and Sustainability Committee and as approved by the Board is available on the website of the Company and can be accessed at www.acclimited.com/assets/new/ new pdf/ACC-CSR-Policy-sd-by-MD-CEO-Neeraj-Akhoury.pdf
+The CSR Policy as recommended by the CSR Committee and as approved by the Board is available on the website of the Company and can be accessed at https://acclimited.com/assets/new/new_pdf/CSR-Policy.pdf business plan, which inter alia includes a well-structured Business Risk Management process.
+To systematically identify risks and opportunities and monitor their movement, a heat map has been designed comprising two (2) parameters: